What Are Training Zones? How to Calculate & Use Them

 Beta-blockers and some other medications suppress heart rate response, rendering %HRmax zones unreliable.
 Use perceived effort (out of 10) instead.

 Sleep deprivation, illness, stress, fatigue and poor nutrition all affect your heart rate, perceived effort or performance thresholds.
-Use zones as a framework, not a rigid prescription, and always factor in how you feel.
+Use training zones as a 'framework' or rule of thumb, not a rigid prescription, and always factor in how you feel.

 Sources